 Average Order Value

 Average order value (AOV) is the average dollar amount that customers spend at your business, per order.
-It is one of the fundamental eCommerce metrics you should be tracking and working to increase over time.
+It is one of the fundamental metrics you should be tracking and working to increase over time.

 Read on to learn: